foundation-model-stack/hf-resource-scanner/README.md

 ## Alternatives

-1. Pytorch Profile: *very* heavy weight, can slow down severely for larger models.
-In comparison, our approach is the most minimalistic approach possible and scales to any model type and size.
+1. Pytorch Profile: can give a complete breakup of stack traces and [memory consumption](https://pytorch.org/blog/understanding-gpu-memory-1/).
+While this is much more exhaustive and useful for optimizing implementations, this may be overwhelming for casual users.
+Also, this approach can take non-trivial amount of time to compute memory allocations and is quite slow for larger models.